influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.8/concepts/schema_and_data_layout.md

 In general, your queries should guide what gets stored as a tag and what gets stored as a field:

+- If you plan to use [Flux](flux/v0.65/) to query data, store data in fields if you expect different values for every point.
+Otherwise, store data in tags.
+- If you plan to use [InfluxQL](/influxdb/v1.8/query_language/) to query your data:
-- Store data in tags if they're commonly-queried meta data
+  - Store commonly-queried meta data in tags
   - Store data in tags if you plan to use them with `GROUP BY()`
-- Store data in fields if you plan to use them with an [InfluxQL](/influxdb/v1.8/query_language/functions/) or [Flux](/flux/v0.65/) function
+  - Store data in fields if you plan to use them with an [InfluxQL](/influxdb/v1.8/query_language/functions/) function
   - Store data in fields if you *need* them to be something other than a string - [tag values](/influxdb/v1.8/concepts/glossary/#tag-value) are always interpreted as strings

 #### Avoid using keywords as tag or field names